Galaxy Formation & Evolution and Reionization

 Some of our inferences about the universe at high redshift base upon extrapolations from lower redshifts, such as the fraction of Lyman alpha emitters in the z=3-5 universe; to this end I have also carried out work studying galaxies in this redshift range.

-The observatories I use for this work are both space-based, e.g. the NASA/ESA Hubble Space Telescope, and ground-based.
+The observatories I use for this work are both space-based, e.g. the NASA/ESA James Webb Space Telescope and Hubble Space Telescope, and ground-based.
 For my spectroscopic studies, I have been using various spectrographs installed on ground-based observatories to carry out long-slit, cross-dispersed, multiple-slit, and multi-object IFU spectroscopy.
 These instruments include:

-I am also interested in Galactic Dynamics, a topic on which I work with Victor Debattista at UCLan and our PhD student Karl Fiteni (who completed his M.Sc. in Galactic Dynamics with me and Victor) based at the University of Malta’s ISSA.
+I am also interested in Galactic Dynamics, a topic on which I work with Victor Debattista at UCLan, our PhD student Karl Fiteni based at the University of Malta’s ISSA, and a number of physics undergraduate students (see the Group Members page).

 We use computer simulations to understand various processes in galaxies, and compare these to data obtained with the ESA space-observatory Gaia.
 Data from Gaia enables astronomers to create a 3D map map of the Milky Way via highly accurate positions and radial velocities for a billion stars.